daugaard47/ClassyToggle/README.md

 ### Toggle CSS Classes

-1. Open an HTML or XML file in your JetBrains IDE.
+1. Open any common front-end file that uses the `class` attribute in your JetBrains IDE.
-2. Press `Alt+N` or right-click and select "Class Toggle" > "Toggle CSS Classes" from the context menu.
+2. Press `Alt+N` or right-click and select "Classy Toggle" > "Toggle CSS Classes" from the context menu.

 ### Expand, Collapse, and Delete All CSS Classes

-1. Open an HTML or XML file in your JetBrains IDE.
+1. Open any common front-end file that uses the `class` attribute in your JetBrains IDE.
-2. Right-click and select "Class Toggle" from the context menu.
+2. Right-click and select "Classy Toggle" from the context menu.
 3. Choose one of the following options:
     - "Expand All Classes"
     - "Collapse All Classes"